Alexander Technique Center

 Alexander Technique Testimonials

-British Medical Journal Study: Results of Alexander Technique
+British Medical Journal Study: Results of in-person Alexander Technique

 lessons with STAT-certified Alexander Technique Teachers.